baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - Artillery is the only weapon in the game which does not hit immediately (it takes 2 turns to land a shot).
 - Artillery is the only weapon in the game with a _minimum_ range (5 tiles).
 - Although artillery has maximum range 7, sensors must be activated to fire further than 5 tiles.
-Activating sensors costs an action and the duration of sensors enables only 2 consecutive artillery shots.
+Activating sensors with `activateSensors()` costs an action and the duration of sensors enables only 2 consecutive artillery shots.
 - Artillery can be fired in any direction.
 - Due to the inability to blind-fire and the delay in landing shots, artillery shots can be easily dodged.
 - Artillery shots cause splash damage to adjacent squares (including diagonally adjacent?)